Investigation of the Challenges of Underwater-Visual-Monocular-SLAM

 \subsection{Machine Learning methods}

 Machine learning-based methods have shown promising results in enhancing underwater images by learning from a large dataset of annotated images.
-One popular machine learning-based method is the Deep Underwater Image Enhancement (DUIE) framework proposed by Zhang et al. \cite{zhang2019deep}.
-DUIE uses a convolutional neural network (CNN) to learn the mapping between the low-quality input underwater image and the high-quality output image.
-Generative Adversarial Networks (GANs) are a type of deep neural network that consist of a generator and a discriminator.
+One popular machine learning-based method is the Underwater-CNN (UWCNN) proposed in \cite{anwar2018deep}.
+UWCNN uses a convolutional neural network (CNN) to learn the mapping between the low-quality input underwater image and the high-quality output image.
+Generative Adversarial Networks (GANs) are a type of deep neural network that consists of a generator and a discriminator.
 GANs have been used to learn the mapping between degraded and enhanced underwater images.
-The Underwater GAN (UW-GAN) proposed by Li et al. \cite{li2018watergan} aims to improve the visibility of underwater images.
-UW-GAN uses an underwater image dataset to train the generator to generate enhanced versions of degraded underwater images.
-Other GAN-based methods for underwater image enhancement include the Conditional GAN (CGAN) \cite{fu2018removing} and the Multi-Scale GAN (MSGAN) \cite{xu2019msgan}.
+The UWGAN proposed by Li et al. \cite{7995024} aims to improve the visibility of underwater images.
+It uses an underwater image dataset to train the generator to generate enhanced versions of degraded underwater images.
+Other GAN-based methods for underwater image enhancement include the Conditional GAN (CGAN) \cite{YANG2020115723} and the Multi-Scale GAN \cite{8730425}.
 Despite benefiting from the expressive capabilities of neural networks, machine learning methods are typically trained under specific conditions.
 However, underwater environments are often characterized by dynamic conditions and their unpredictability, which can pose challenges to these methods.